Friz-zy/pyspaces/README.md

 I want to change it: i want to create native python bindings to glibc with interface of python multiprocessing.Process.

+PS: you can look at [python-nsenter](https://github.com/zalando/python-nsenter) too, it's looks awesome.

 ## Example

 First simple example: